Hi, I’m Brian Murray. In 2006, I was lost, hopeless, and clueless. Here’s my story.

 TONY HORTON’S P90X.

 Tony burned his way into my skull peripherally for months and months.
-And I was so sick of being obese and feeling trapped by my weight and self-confidence that I took some of my dishwashing money and bought P90X.
+And I was so sick of being heavier than my peers and feeling trapped by my weight and self-confidence that I took some of my dishwashing money and bought P90X.
 What did I have to lose?
 After all, Tony said anyone could do it.
-Every day, I saw promos of overweight dudes getting ripped in 90 days; why not me?
+Every day, I saw promos of heavyset dudes like me getting ripped in 90 days; why not me?

 I didn’t get through the first workout.